Artificial Intelligence (AI) has numerous real-life applications in multiple industries, and cybersecurity can benefit from the technology the most.

 Cybersecurity as a Non-Linear Approach because of the New Threats and Challenges

 Consider the large attack surface that needs protection – large organizations have thousands of devices, large chunks of moving data, and hundreds of attack vectors – it’s like an all-you-can-eat buffet.
 The problems are exacerbated by a shortage in the number of skilled security specialists with the commensurate experience to deal with current cybersecurity issues.
 Experts estimate that there will be a shortfall of 3.5 million cybersecurity professionals worldwide by 2021, while the number of hackers continues to grow.
+Hackers also target small and medium enterprises.
+There are some tips that small and medium enterprises should follow to be protected.

 Practical Cybersecurity Uses for Artificial Intelligence: